adamwong246/testeranto/README.md

 # testeranto.ts

-🚧 I'm hoping to have a 1.0.0 release by the end of the year 🤞 but until then _caveat emptor_. 🚧

 ## about

-Testeranto.ts an Acceptance Test Driven Development (ATDD) testing framework.
+Testeranto.ts an Acceptance Test Driven Development ([ATDD](https://en.wikipedia.org/wiki/Acceptance_test-driven_development)) testing framework.
 Testeranto focuses on specifing stateful logic which crosses applications boundaries with strong type bindings and using an extended gherkin syntax.

 ### the good parts